networknext/next/docs/integrate_with_your_game.md

 When you have completed integration, your clients should upgrade and show up in the portal under "Sessions" while they are connected to a server.
 Your servers should show up in the "Server" page while they are running.

 The SDK is designed to fall back to unaccelerated behavior when anything goes wrong or is misconfigured.
-By making sure that you see both your servers and sessions in the portal, even if they are not accelerated, then you know that your integration is working correctly.
+By making sure that you see both your servers and sessions in the portal, you know that your integration is working correctly.

 Congratulations!
 You have completed integration with your game!